 - The 1987-1988 70th Anniversary celebration in the Gold Ballroom of the Hotel duPont featured a JLW slide show, the Scarlet Ribbons, AJL Executive Director Deborah Seidel, Governor Castle, and Dale Wolf.
 Our 75th Anniversary was celebrated with a black tie gala at the Grand Ballroom, our first feature video, "The Junior League of Wilmington-75 Years of Community Service," and with our first signature project "Bridges for Play," a playground for physically and mentally challenged children.

-- In 1993 we introduced our first cookbook, Savor the Brandywine Valley: A Collection of Recipes, which we marketed within the League as well as externally in the community.
-We had a steady stream of income from this fundraiser.
+- In 1993 we introduced our first cookbook, Savor the Brandywine Valley: A Collection of Recipes, which was marketed within the League as well as externally in the community.

 - The Wellness Community Delaware, Inc. became the JLW's second focus area project in 1995.
 Wellness provides counseling and services to help people with cancer (and their families) fight for recovery.
 The JLW pledged $30,000 to the Wellness Community payable over a three-year period.
 In addition to the much needed financial assistance provided the JLW, our League committee developed a Physician's Outreach Program, a six panel marketing display and other presentation materials.
 The Provisional Class of 1997 worked very hard at developing a library for the Wellness Community.